amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

         - `=> ɯmkɯɭɯ` - The anusvāra is pronounced here as `m`.
             - `=> ɯmbɯkɯɭɯ => ɯmbakɯɭɯ` - The anusvāra is pronounced here as `m`.

-The appearance of an euphonic `b` as an infix after the anusvāra which is pronounced as `m` is similar to linguistic processes in other languages too where an euphonic consonant comes as in fix after a nasal consonant.
+The appearance of an euphonic `b` as an infix after the anusvāra which is pronounced as `m` is similar to the linguistic processes in other languages, where an euphonic consonant comes as in fix after a nasal consonant.
-For example, the  name `Henry` has an alternate for `Hendry`; similarly, `Thomson` has the alternate form `Thompson`.
+For example, the  name `Henry` has an alternate form `Hendry`; similarly, `Thomson` has the alternate form `Thompson`.
 So, *it would not be wrong to say that `ŭṁbye`, `ŭṁbaḷŭ`, `ŭṁberŭ` etc. are derived from `ŭmye`, `ŭmaḷŭ`,  `ŭmerŭ` etc., respectively*.
 Furthermore, the alternate forms of these pronouns which start with `i` instead of `ŭ` (`iṁbye`, `iṁbaḷŭ` etc.) must have been derived by the `ŭ` turning into `i` and the alternate forms which start with the consonant `m` instead of a vowel (`mekḷŭ`, `mokḷŭ`, `merŭ`, `mōḷŭ` etc.) must have been derived from the forms without the euphonic `b` infix (`ŭmkŭḷŭ`, `ŭmerŭ` etc.) by losing the initial `ŭ`.

-From this discussion, *it becomes clear that nasalisation is indeed hidden inside the third-person demonstrative pronouns of Dravidian languages*.
+From this discussion, it becomes clear that *nasalisation is indeed hidden inside the third-person demonstrative pronouns of Dravidian languages*.
 Also, the close relation between the euphonic infixes `v`, found in `ivanu`, `ivaḷu`, `ivaru` of Kannada and `b` preceded by the nasal anusvāra/`m` , found in `ŭṁbye`, `ŭṁbaḷŭ`, `ŭṁberŭ` of Tulu is notable.
 Clearly, the euphonic `v`, anusvāra/`m`, `b` are derived from the original nasalisation.
-The similarity in pronunciation of `v`, `m` and `b` is also noteworthy.
+The similarities in pronunciation of `v`, `m` and `b` is also noteworthy.

 In most of the other Dravidian languages, `i` and `u` are used as the proximal and medial demonstrative pronominal roots, respectively.
 But in Tulu, `ŭ` is used as the proximal demonstrative pronominal root and the medial demonstrative pronominal forms do not exist (at least in the modern dialects).

-Let's now investigate the reasons behind this peculiarity [next](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u).
+Let's proceed investigate the reasons behind this peculiarity [next](#origins-of-the-form-and-semantics-of-the-the-root-vowel-u).

 #### Dative Presentative ŭṁda of Tulu

-Tulu has a [dative presentative](https://ygdp.yale.edu/phenomena/dative-presentatives) `ŭṁda`, where the anusvāra is pronounced as `n` due the `d` that follows (`ŭnda`).
+Tulu has a [dative presentative](https://ygdp.yale.edu/phenomena/dative-presentatives) `ŭṁda`, where the anusvāra is pronounced as `n` due to the `d` that follows (`ŭnda`).
 Here `ŭ` is used in both the proximal demonstrative as well the *presentative* senses.
 Kannada has the equivalent `ikō`/`igō` which are clearly derived from the proximal demonstrative `i`.
 Also, the anusvāra/`n` here is clearly derived from the original nasalisation.